 SAO PAULO (AP) -- Jurgen Klinsmann is giving American players an early chance to get to know Brazil ahead of the World Cup.

 The Americans will stay in Brazil until Jan.
-25 before heading home for an exhibition against South Korea on Feb.
-1 at Carson, Calif., where it began its 11th annual January training camp last week.
+25 before returning home for an exhibition against South Korea on Feb.
+1 at Carson, Calif.